 • Elding’s main office is located in the Reykjavík’s Old Harbour.
 You can see their departure times as well as purchase tickets there for all their tours including whale watching, puffin watching (in season) and a Northern Lights expedition (in season).
 Tickets from £55 per adult, £28 per child, while children under six years are free.

 • Elding provides life-jackets and warm overalls for all passengers should they wish to use them.
 Wrap up warm if you’re going on a winter trip.
-I cannot overstate how cold it was.
+I cannot overstate how cold it is.

 • The Elding whale watching tour is subject to weather, conditions and visibility.
 Therefore the tour could get cancelled at short notice.
 If this is the case, Elding will contact you with as much notice as possible and try to rearrange for another day.